FatimahAlIbrahim/Tower-of-Hanoi/README.md

 Tower of Hanoi game using html, CSS, and JavaScript.

 ## Game introduction
 In the Tower of Hanoi game, you will have 3 boxes and several disks.
-The goal is to move all the disks to the lask box while following the provided rules.
+The goal is to move all the disks to the last box while following the provided rules.

 ## Technologies used
 * Html5